 Medical Administrative Assistant Pay Scale

-Administrative assistants in the medical field need to juggle various tasks and assist both physicians and patients.
-In this career path, you’ll have the stability of a rewarding job that provides you with a satisfactory pay scale.
-Administrative assistants are estimated to earn between $26,000 and more than $42,000 annually, depending on the work environment, qualifications, and the duties expected of them.
+In this career path, you can find the stability of a rewarding job that offers satisfactory pay scale.
+According to the Bureau of Labor Statistics, on average medical administrative assistants earn between $35,240 and $46,550 annually, depending on the work environment, qualifications, and the duties expected of them.